 IMG Match Rates

-Match Day 2024 has yielded strong results for international medical graduates (IMGs).
-According to the National Resident Matching Program® (NRMP), the total number of registered applicants this year was more than 50,000, an all-time high number of applicants, and 14,772 of those applicants were IMGs.
-In the 2024 Match, nearly 39,000 first-year residency positions were offered, including 9,045 to IMGs.
+Match Day 2025 has once again yielded strong results for international medical graduates (IMGs).
+According to the National Resident Matching Program® (NRMP), the total number of active applicants this year was 47,208, and 16,052 of those applicants were U.S. IMGs and non-U.S. IMGs.
+In the 2025 Match, 40,041 first-year residency positions were offered, including 9,761 to IMGs.
 Read on for more information about the medical residency match rates for IMGs.

 Who is an international medical graduate?

-In order to obtain a medical license in the U.S., IMGs must complete a number of requirements, including obtaining ECFMG® Certification to be eligible to Match with a residency program in America.
+In order to qualify for medical licensure in the U.S., IMGs must complete a number of requirements, including obtaining ECFMG® Certification to be eligible to Match with a residency program in America.
 In general, the final steps for earning a medical license and becoming a doctor in the U.S. are completing a U.S. residency program and passing the USMLE Step 3.

 Medical Residency Match Rates for IMGs

-The table below showcases the U.S. medical residency match rates for international medical graduates in 2024 compared to previous years.
-In 2024, more than 9,000 IMGs were matched; this is an increase of 657 from last year and comprises more than one-quarter of all matched applicants.
+The table below showcases the U.S. medical residency match rates for international medical graduates in 2025 compared to previous years.

 Match YearNumber of IMG Match ParticipantsNumber of IMGs Matched into a U.S. ResidencyPercentage of IMGs Matched into a U.S. residency